blongden/vnd.error/README.md

 ### Retry-After

 RFC2616 defines the [Retry-After](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.37) header for use with a 503 (Service Unavailable), or 3xx response.
 If you wish to communicate a delay before retrying a request, for example 'Rate limit reached', make use of this with the vnd.error document.

+### I18n

+It has been considered that internationalisation (i18n) should be incorporated into the media type, however it was decided that the Accept-Language and Content-Language headers of HTTP should be used instead.
+The XML variation may take advantage of the [xml:lang](http://www.w3.org/TR/xml/#sec-lang-tag) attribute if a need arises.

 ## Acknowledgements